Special Economic Zone (SEZ): A New Gateway for Global Investment

 Hiring Flexibility and Regulatory Advantages

-SEZs offer a more flexible strategy towards workforce localisation policies.
+SEZs offer a more flexible approach to workforce localisation policies.
 The current Saudization policy mandates that at least 25% to 33% of a service company's workforce be citizens.
 SEZs will move towards a more adaptable, case-by-case quota system.

 This hiring incentive enables businesses to strike a balance between international expertise and local talent, fostering operational efficiency while advancing national workforce goals.